 Cottage Food Laws in Pennsylvania

-moderateComplete guide to selling baked goods from home in Pennsylvania.
+moderateComplete guide to cottage food and bakery regulations in Pennsylvania.
 Updated for 2026.

 Allowed Products